Ichimonji10/elts/README.rst

     $ apps/manage.py collectstatic

-This will search each app in the ``apps`` folder for static resources, such as CSS files and images, and place those files in the ``collectstatic/`` folder.
+This will search each app in the ``apps`` folder for static resources, such as CSS files and images, and place those files in the ``static`` folder.

 Start the app server (tweak to taste)::